AndreaFrederica/papt/README.md

   -Q                    List all installed packages.
   -Sc                   Clean the package cache.
   -h                    Show this help message.
+  ...
+Other pacman commands will call package-manager directly.
 ```
 #### Options:
 ```
   -pacman               Force using pacman instead of aur-helper.
   --noconfirm, -y       Automatically confirm all prompts (for pacman or aur-helper).
   -debug                Show cli command before call packagemanager.
-  -helper <aur-helper>  Use custom aur-helper
+  -helper <aur-helper>  Use custom aur-helper.
 ```

 #### Examples: